The programme for the 3rd FERIA Conference can be found below

 Usman Ali, Net Zero Industry Innovation Centre, Teesside University, UK

-11.25 Hydrogen: the Practical Way to Decarbonise Heat by 2040
+11.35 Hydrogen: the Practical Way to Decarbonise Heat by 2040

-Gordon Andrews, University of Leeds, UK
+Gordon Andrews, Leeds University, UK

-11.45 Hydrogen and Methanol co-production from Plastic Waste Gasification
+11.55 Hydrogen and Methanol co-production from Plastic Waste Gasification

-Aboubakar Ahmat, University of Johannesburg, South Africa
+Bilainu Oboirien, University of Johannesburg, South Africa.

-12.05 Efficient Low Carbon Ammonia Production through Combined Biomass Gasification, Nitrogen Self-Sufficiency, and Waste Heat Recovery
+12.15 Efficient Low Carbon Ammonia Production through Combined Biomass Gasification, Nitrogen Self-Sufficiency, and Waste Heat Recovery

-Kazeem Mohammed, Energy and Bioproducts Research Institute (EBRI), Aston University, UK
+Isaac Okereke, Energy and Bioproducts Research Institute (EBRI), Aston University, UK.

-12.25 Planning Industrial Hydrogen Demand through Optimisation Modelling
+12.35 Planning Industrial Hydrogen Demand through Optimisation Modelling

-Matthew Lovelady, University of Hull, UK
+Matthew Lovelady, School of Engineering, University of Hull, UK

 Session 1C - OPTIMAL: Michael Saddler Building LG19

-Session Chair: TBC
+Session Chair: Prof. Meihong Wang

-Mohammed Alshemali, University of Sheffield, UK
+Mohammed Alshemali, School of Chemical, Materials and Biological Engineering, University of Sheffield, UK

-11.25 Modelling\Simulation and analysis of CO₂ Capture with Chemical Absorption for CCGT Power Plants Using Rotating Packed Beds with Mixed Solvent
+11.35 Modelling\Simulation and analysis of CO₂ Capture with Chemical Absorption for CCGT Power Plants Using Rotating Packed Beds with Mixed Solvent

-Idris Jibrin, University of Sheffield, UK.
+Idris Jibrin, School of Chemical, Materials, and Biological Engineering, The University of Sheffield, UK

-11.45 Study of Optimal Operation of Ethylene Plant Integrated with Carbon Capture Through Artificial Intelligent based date-driven modelling and Optimisation
+11.55 Study of Optimal Operation of Ethylene Plant Integrated with Carbon Capture Through Artificial Intelligent based date-driven modelling and Optimisation

-Jin Ma, University of Sheffield, UK
+Jin Ma, School of Chemical, Materials and Biological Engineering, The University of Sheffield, Sheffield, UK

-12.05 Modelling\simulation, optimisation and performance assessment of large-scale rotating packed bed (RPB)-based post combustion carbon capture (PCC) process using concentrated MEA for large scale combined cycle gas turbine (CCGT) power plant
+12.15 Modelling\simulation, optimisation and performance assessment of large-scale rotating packed bed (RPB)-based post combustion carbon capture (PCC) process using concentrated MEA for large scale combined cycle gas turbine (CCGT) power plant

-Abiodun Tolulope Okeleye, University of Sheffield, UK.
+Abiodun Tolulope Okeleye, School of Chemical, Material and Biological Engineering, University of Sheffield, UK.

-12.25 Hybrid modelling\simulation and techno-economic performance assessment of direct air capture integrated with post- combustion capture using different solvents for ethylene plant
+12.35 Hybrid modelling\simulation and techno-economic performance assessment of direct air capture integrated with post- combustion capture using different solvents for ethylene plant

-Yao Zhang, University of Sheffield, UK.
+Yao Zhang, School of Chemical, Materials and Biological Engineering, The University of Sheffield, UK.

-Wednesday 10th September 2025 14.00 - 13.20
+Wednesday 10th September 2025 14.00 - 15.40

 Session 2A – CCUS 1: Michael Sadler Building Rupert Beckett

-Session Chair: TBC
+Session Chair: Prof. Ed Lester

 14.00 Making Waste Carbon Negative: Integrating Carbon Capture with EfW’s

-Sinéad Goodall, Suez Recycling and Recovery, UK.
+Sinéad Goodall, CBE, Suez Recycling and Recovery UK.

 14.20 Mechanisms of using NaCl-CaCl2 molten solar salts in enhancing the integrated CO2 capture and utilization via reverse water gas shift (ICCU-RWGS) process with CaO alone

-Xiaotong Zhao, Queen’s University Belfast, UK
+Xiaotong Zhao, School of Chemistry and Chemical Engineering, Queen’s University Belfast., UK

 14.40 The Difficulties of Modelling the Manufacture of Carbon Capture Technologies for Life Cycle Assessment

-Nicholas Landon, University of Nottingham, UK
+Nicholas Landon, University of Nottingham – Faculty of Engineering, UK

-15.00 Dry Reforming of Methane as a CO2 Utilisation Technology: The Good, the Bad, the Ugly
+15.00 Dry Reforming of Methane as a CO2 Utilisation Technology: The Good, The Bad, The Ugly

 Session 2B - Gasification/Pyrolysis 1: Michael Sadler Building LG15

-Session Chair: TBC
+Session Chair: Dr Andrew Ross

 14.00 Pyrolysis gas and biochar generation for five woods